wghou/tinyworlds/README.md

 # Data

-THe data is processed and downsampled into numpy npzs from youtube videos converted to mp4s.
+The data is processed and downsampled into numpy npzs from youtube videos converted to mp4s.
 Currently we have:
 1. PicoDoom
 2. Pong
 3. Zelda Ocarina of Tima